AIDS Drug Assistance Program (ADAP)

 CAREAssist is Oregon's version of ADAP.
 CAREAssist helps people living with HIV or AIDS pay for medication and other medical care expenses.
 We are not health insurance, but we help individuals maintain and utilize health insurance by paying for insurance premiums, doctor visit copays and medication copays.

-The CAREAssist Member Handbook describes the services and expectations of the program.
-Please contact your CAREAssist Case Worker if you have questions related to this resource.
+The current CAREAssist Member Handbook describes the services and expectations of the program.
+Please contact CAREAssist if you have questions related to this resource.

 CAREAssist Member Handbook (English)